-AB1.1.3 Annual and Ongoing Program Reporting
+AB1.1.4 Annual and Ongoing Program Reporting

-Agencies that receive section 243 IELCE grants will submit a final report to the division that contains optional outcome measures for civics education programs and qualitative data related to learner outcomes.
+- 1. Agencies that receive section 243 IELCE grants will submit a final report to the division that contains optional outcome measures for civics education programs and quantitative and qualitative data related to learner outcomes. - 2.
+Agencies must meet the agency-specific targets that were established during the grant award approval process and must provide quarterly progress reports to their advisor. - 3.
+Agencies must have a system for tracking and reporting completion of occupational training and attainment of related credentials.